onera/project_utils/doc/main.md

 * Say that we are working on `project_2`.
 If submodule `base_lib` has been changed outside of `project_2` (e.g. through developpers working on `project_1`):
     * **Most of the time, it doesn't matter**.
 Don't do anything special regarding `baselib`.
 Use `git spull` to get a coherent, new version of `project_2`.
 It will **not** pull the latest `project_2` changes created by the unrelated `project_1`.
 This is the correct behavior, because it ensures that a particular commit of `project_2` is not silently affected by new versions of its dependencies (here, by a new version of `base_lib` developped in a different context than `project_2`).
     * If you want to update the dependency, go to `external/base_lib` and pull.
 Then when you come back to the main folder project, you should see that `base_lib` has an updated version.
 Commit the change.
 You may have to commit changes to other submodules that depend on `base_lib` (e.g. `app_lib_0`) before that.
-* If you want to see all potential submodules to update, use `git fetchall` to download the changes (TODO fetchall is broken XD).

 ## Git additionnal commands ##
 ### sclone #